rmjiang7/bball-stuff/README.md

-# bball-stuff
+# Basketball Analytics Related Stuff

-Exploratory analysis of some basketball statistics.
+Exploratory analysis of some basketball analytics - scripts to download, small things to play around with.